ammaraskar/sphinx-action/README.md

         args: "Docs/ some_other_docs_folder/"
 ```

-If you don't want the fancy in-line warnings, just remove the `with: repo-token`
+If you don't want the fancy in-line warnings, just remove the `repo-token` in
-block.
+the `with` block.

 ## Running the tests